 Empowering women to protect the Earth.

 WEA has implemented 125 women’s environmental and entrepreneurship projects in 18 countries – training, funding, and catalyzing 5,000 women to advance safe water, clean energy, regenerative farming, women’s land rights, and more.
-WEA’s model creates cascading benefits – to date, WEA graduates have equipped 750,000 more people with life-giving environmental solutions.
-They are winning political positions, expanding economic opportunities for women and girls, and receiving national and global recognition.
+WEA’s model creates cascading benefits – to date, WEA leaders have equipped over a million more people with life-giving environmental solutions.
+These leaders are winning political positions, expanding economic opportunities for women and girls, and receiving national and global recognition.